Richardson’s Family Fourth Celebration

 If you live in San Antonio, you’re more than aware of the quickly-approaching Fiesta celebration happening April 14–24.
 Committees plan this ten day event all year long as a way to honor the memory of the heroes of the Alamo and the Battle of San Jacinto.
 In it’s 125th year, Fiesta has come to showcase San Antonio’s rich and diverse cultures through more than 100 official events produced by local nonprofits.
 With so many different parades, festivals, concerts and art exhibits to choose from—not to mention the food—and over ten days to experience it, you have no excuse not to partake in this year’s Fiesta celebration.
 For a full breakdown of events, click here.

 Save the Date: Grapevine’s Blessing of the Vines

-Be it for tradition or superstition, Grapevine’s annual Blessing of the Vines is an event you don’t want to miss.
-Now in its 23rd year, head to Delaney Vineyards on April 11 from 10 – 11am and reenact the 400-year old European custom of literally blessing the vines to ensure robust vines and savory grapes each year.
-Admission is free for this event, or you can purchase a ticket to the New Vintage Wine & Gallery Trail happening throughout Grapevine from 10am – 5pm that same day.
-Visit each of Grapevine’s wineries and sample the new vintage releases, and be sure to read all about Grapevine’s wineries before you go in our Texas Weekend Wine Tours brochure here.
+Be it for tradition or superstition, Grapevine’s annual Blessing of the Vines & New Vintage Wine and Gallery Trail is an event you don’t want to miss.
+Start the day at Delaney Vineyards on April 9 at 11am and reenact the 400-year old European custom of literally blessing the vines to ensure robust vines and savory grapes each year.
+Admission is free for this event, or you can purchase a ticket to the New Vintage Wine & Gallery Trail happening throughout Grapevine from 11am – 5pm that same day.
+Visit Grapevine’s participating wineries and sample the new vintage releases, and be sure to read all about Grapevine’s wineries before you go in our Texas Weekend Wine Tours brochure here.

 Head to Round Top for the Spring Antique Show